-Tae Min Hong is an Assistant Professor of Physics and Astronomy at the University of Pittsburgh.
+Tae Min Hong is an Associate Professor of Physics and Astronomy at the University of Pittsburgh.
 He is an experimental particle physicist interested in questions related to the fundamental forces of Nature and the basic building blocks of the Universe.

 Professor Hong is currently studying proton collisions produced by the Large Hadron Collider (LHC) at the European Organization for Nuclear Research (CERN) in Geneva, Switzerland.
 As a member of the ATLAS Collaboration of about 3000 physicists, his significant contributions are in the trigger system and the discovery of the Higgs boson.